 In the meantime, let’s talk about some ways to assist you in getting to sleep.

 Tips For Getting to Sleep

-4. Avoid excess sugars/refined sugars.
-This should be a no brainer.
+- Avoid excess sugars/refined sugars.
+This should be a no-brainer.
 Sugar depletes magnesium reserves a critical mineral needed to support the body to relax and induce deep sleep.
 Consider supplementing with a good cal/mag supplement while you are trying to teach your body to get to sleep properly and on time.
-I recommend, Peter Gilham’s Natural Calm. (*Note- this is an affiliate link, and I do earn a small commission with no charge to you if you purchase through this link).
+I recommend Peter Gilham’s Natural Calm. (*Note- this is an Amazon affiliate link, and I do earn a small commission with no charge to you if you purchase through this link).

-6. Exercise.
+- Exercise.
 Light to moderate exercise that is enjoyable but not extreme, as you do not want to stress your adrenals further.
-Avoid exercise close to bed time if you have trouble falling asleep, shoot for earlier in the day.
+Avoid exercise close to bedtime if you have trouble falling asleep, shoot for earlier in the day.
 Exercise helps with appropriate serotonin production.

 If after applying these tips you still have difficulty falling asleep there may be other imbalances to consider.
 You may need to consult a local sleep center for further aid in finding the triggers causing your disruption.
 Or consider consulting with an alternative health care practitioner or a holistic doctor to determine what could be triggering your sleep disruptions.

 Adrenal fatigue refers to the inability of the adrenal glands to produce a normal quantity of hormones.
 It may also be defined as a reduced ability to cope with stress.
 It is one of the most common imbalances in our population today.
 Hair analysis shows plenty of indicators for adrenal insufficiency or burnout on a hair mineral test based on several minerals, ratios, underlying metal toxicity and more.
 It’s a simple non-invasive test that can be done quickly with immense value to the individual in assessing overall health.